-Before riding, check that the brake fluid is above the minimum level mark and replenish if necessary.
-A low brake fluid level may indicate worn brake pads and/or brake system leakage.
-If the brake fluid level is low, be sure to check the brake pads for wear and the brake system for leakage.
+As the brake pads wear, it is normal for the brake fluid level to gradually go down.
+A low brake fluid level may indicate worn brake pads and/or brake system leakage; therefore, be sure to check the brake pads for wear and the brake system for leakage.
+If the brake